jonrandoem/yourls-jappix/README.md

 // Auto-connect?
 Should work in anonymous or logged modes define('JAPPIX_AUTOCONNECT', true);

+// Define your Jappix Nickname
+// if not defined or if equals to "", a random nickname will be chosen define('JAPPIX_NICKNAME', 'davZ');

 // Animate JappixMini?
 // Note that the animation only occurs if $jappixAutoConnect equals false
 // and if $jappixGroupChats is an empty array or is not defined. define('JAPPIX_ANIMATE', true);

-// Define your Jappix Nickname
-// if not defined or if equals to "", a random nickname will be chosen define('JAPPIX_NICKNAME', 'davZ');
+// Define the error URL (URL of the link that will be displayed if connection fails
+// If not defined, it defaults to 'https://mini.jappix.com/issues' define('JAPPIX_ERROR_LINK', 'https://mini.jappix.com/issues');

 // Group chats to join at launch (you must provide an array of strings here)
 $jappix_groupchats = array("support@muc.jappix.org");